rcallaby/rcallaby/README.md

-- 👋 Hi, I’m Richard
+- 👋 Hi, I’m Richard Callaby
 - 👀 I’m interested in so many things but here you will find my code to some of my projects, at least my public projects.
 - 🌱 I’m currently learning ethical hacking, bug bounty, algorithms, and data science and to be honest I am always learning.
 I recognize I won't know everything but will strive to be
 - 💞️ I’m looking to collaborate on projects that are involved in ethical hacking in some way.